 With effect from March 31, 2022, the BDIC formally established a Deposit Insurance Fund for the protection of qualifying deposits under the Scheme up to a prescribed limit.
-In establishing the Fund, the BDIC also set a long-term fund target level of approximately 15% of covered deposits, having taken into consideration the distribution of covered deposits of its Scheme members, while also relying on the advice of duly qualified professionals.
+In establishing the Fund, the BDIC also set a minimum target fund level of 5% of covered deposits and a long-term fund target level of approximately 15% of covered deposits, having taken into consideration the distribution of covered deposits of its Scheme members, while also relying on the advice of duly qualified professionals.